What is a career journal (and why most people don't start one until it's too late)

 After a few months of entries, you have something most professionals never build: a searchable record of your own career with the details intact.

 Bullet points with actual numbers and outcomes, not responsibilities copied from a job description.
-Your resume reflects what you did, not what you were supposed to do.

-Evidence.
-Not "I think I did well this quarter," but a dated record of what you delivered, when, and what it produced.
+Dated evidence of what you delivered, when, and what it produced.

 The journal isn't the output.
-It's the raw material that makes every other career task easier -- from salary negotiations to figuring out what kind of work you actually want to do next.
+It's the raw material that makes every other career task easier, from salary negotiations to figuring out what kind of work you actually want to do next.

 You don't need a system.
 You don't need an app.
 You need last Friday's details before they fade.